oap-project/sql-ds-cache/docs/HCFS-User-Guide.md

 spark.hadoop.fs.cachedFs.blockLocation.policy  default or cache_over_hdfs or hdfs_only
 ```

-## Configuration for HCFS cache path patten
+## Configuration for HCFS cache path pattern

 We provide HCFS cache patterns for paths to determine wherthe path will be cached
-* whitelist
+* allowlist
 The path match the pattens will be cached.
 An empty regexp results in matching everything.
 eg. cachedFs://localhost:9000/dir/
-* blacklist
+* denylist
 The path match the pattens will not be cached.
-An empty regexp results in no matching of black list.
+An empty regexp results in no matching of deny list.
 eg. io_data|io_control

 Add the following configuration to `$SPARK_HOME/conf/spark-defaults.conf`.

 ```
-spark.hadoop.fs.cachedFs.whiteList.regexp  $PATTERN
+spark.hadoop.fs.cachedFs.allowList.regexp  $PATTEN
-spark.hadoop.fs.cachedFs.blacklist.regexp  $PATTERN
+spark.hadoop.fs.cachedFs.denylist.regexp  $PATTERN
 ```